isomerpages/moe-jingshanpri/_student-development/Student Leadership Development.md

 <h3><strong>❤Be Appreciative</strong></h3>
 <p>They act in service of both self and others, valuing the unique strengths
 and contributions of every team member.
-They cultivate an inclusive and supportive environment where everyone feels recognized, expressing gratitude and promoting mutual respect.</p>
+They cultivate an inclusive and supportive environment where everyone feels recognised, expressing gratitude and promoting mutual respect.</p>
 <h3><strong>💪Be Resilient</strong></h3>
 <p>They demonstrate resilience in the face of challenges, approaching setbacks